Your Sakai ID and password are the same as your Loyola Universal ID and password (the credentials you use to log into LOCUS and your office computer).

 - Hit Enter or click the Login button to the right of the "password:" field.

 Don’t worry; it happens to everyone at least once.
 To get a new password:

 If you have set up your personal identifiers in the Personal Account Manager (PAM), click here: Reset Your Password after You’ve Set Your Questions.
 If you haven’t set up personal identifiers in PAM, then contact the Call Center at 8-4ITS (on campus) or 773-508-4ITS (off campus).
 They will reset your password for you.
 Because you use your Loyola Universal ID and password to log into Sakai, resetting your Sakai password also changes your Loyola password.
 Use this new password to log into Sakai, LOCUS, and your office computer.

 Students are automatically added or removed from your Sakai course based on information Sakai receives from LOCUS.
 Student registration changes (adds/change/drops) in LOCUS are usually reflected in Sakai 24 hours later.

-If you wish to add a Teacher’s Assistant contact the Sakai support team at email@example.com with that user’s name, the specific course you want them added to, and their role in that course.
-Instructor assignments come from LOCUS, so the Sakai @ Loyola support team cannot add a colleague as instructor in your course, but can add a colleague as a TA.
-Since Sakai Teacher’s Assistants have access to the course Gradebook, we are unable to give a student in your class the role of Teacher’s Assistant.
+If you wish to add a Teacher’s Assistant to your course, email the Sakai support team at firstname.lastname@example.org with that user’s first and last name, UVID (username) and Loyola email address, as well as the specific course you want them added to.
+Instructor assignments come from LOCUS, so the support team cannot add a colleague as an instructor in your course.
+Since Sakai Teacher’s Assistants have access to the course Gradebook, we are unable to give a student in your class or any undergraduate students the role of a Teacher’s Assistant.

 Course shells for Spring 2013 have been created for all courses in Sakai.
 However, only instructors who have opted to use Sakai for their Spring 2013 courses will have student enrollments in their Sakai course shells.
 Summer 2013 course shells for Sakai will be available in early March of 2013.